 15. As built survey

-• Drainlayers do as-built drawings of the private drainage
+- Drainlayers can do as-built drawings of the private drainage

 16. Construction completion documentation

-• Costs of materials from your contractors has to be tabulated on council forms and submitted
+- The costs of materials from your contractors is collected and tabulated on council forms

 17. Subdivision boundary pegging

-You are now ready for the subdivision boundaries and any easements to be
+- You are now ready for the subdivision boundaries and any easements to be pegged.

-pegged.
-We will place all of the pegs ensuring that they are visible and easily located to show prospective purchasers or builders for house construction.
+- Your surveyor will place all of the pegs ensuring that they are visible and easily located.

 18. Cadastral Survey Dataset

 - Your surveyor can now complete the Cadastral Survey Dataset, Title Plan and Survey Plan, to be lodged with LINZ.